bobchen48/Writeups/Juniper - Junos/Road to Junos.md

 2. **Cisco vs Juniper CLI**: I found Juniper CLI to be more object-oriented and "flat" than Cisco's more layered approach.
 While in the vLab executing commands (as I go through lessons), I felt that Juniper was very straight forward configuration wise in that once I was in the configuration mode, I can either execute a full command to accomplish a task from edit, or I can go into edit-(insert specific object group), thus making it more straight forward and logically sectioned out.

-3. **Terminology Differences** While Network fundamentals don't change across vendors, Juniper and Cisco's history and design methodology causes them to adopt different terminiologies that mean the same thing.
+3. **Terminology Differences** While Network fundamentals don't change across vendors, Juniper and Cisco's history and design methodology causes them to adopt different terminologies that mean the same thing.
 For example:
    - VRF (Cisco) == Routing Instance (Juniper)
    - Running Config & Startup Config (Cisco) == Active Configuration & Candidate Configuration (Juniper)
    - Administrative Distance (Cisco) == Route Preference (Juniper)